Boldly Going Nowhere: Development

 Ben Koldyke, who had written, directed and starred in the digital short Jedi Gym parodying Star Wars but was a relative unknown at the time, had approached RCG to get a writer-director position on Boldly Going Nowhere; instead he landed the lead role as the rogue captain and later went on to guest star in season 5 of Always Sunny while former Arrested Development actor Tony Hale was cast as his android companion.
 David Hornsby and Artemis Pebdani, who had both played recurring roles on It's Always Sunny in Philadelphia (Hornsby was also an executive producer) were cast as the captain's right-hand man and the alien communications officer respectively.
 Chad L. Coleman, best known at the time for his role as Dennis "Cutty" in The Wire, was cast as the chief of security and would go on to have a recurring role on Sunny starting in season 6.
 Oliver Platt was cast as Supervisor Bob Thompson in a cameo role.

 A pilot was shot in October 2008 after post-production on season 4 of Always Sunny had been completed.
-The episode was directed by Wayne McClammy, and featured appearances by Always Sunny main cast members Kaitlin Olson and Howerton in guest roles as Tracy Brigsby, and the inspector, Lt Zander Centauri, respectively, while Day and McElhenney made brief cameos.
+The episode was directed by Wayne McClammy, and featured appearances by Always Sunny main cast members Kaitlin Olson and Howerton in guest roles as Tracy Brigsby and the inspector Lt Zander Centauri respectively, while Day made a brief cameo.
 By December 2008, it was reported that Fox was considering Boldly Going Nowhere and Glee most seriously among its slate of pilots for the following season because of positive responses to screenings.